-Participants may report a decrease in income and other changes that would reduce the amount of tenant rent, such as an increase in allowances or deductions.
-The interim will be effective on the first day of the following month if the changes are reported by the 19th.
+Participants may report a decrease in income and other changes which would reduce the amount of tenant rent, such as an increase in allowances or deductions.
+The PHA must calculate the change if a decrease in income is reported in writing within 10 working days of the decrease.
+The interim will be effective on the first day of the following month.